Diversity & Inclusion

 James A. Keyte handles a wide variety of antitrust litigation, transactional and advisory matters across numerous industries.

-In the litigation area, Mr. Keyte has handled a number of cases involving alleged price-fixing, monopolization, litigated mergers, financial services, intellectual property licensing and other alleged restraints of trade and class actions.
-Matters include cases for SanDisk, Martin Marietta, Sprint, Pfizer, USIM, Express Scripts, NewYork-Presbyterian Hospital, IASIS Healthcare and several of Skadden’s Japanese clients.
-In addition, Mr. Keyte has handled or played significant roles in a number of sports-related litigations and trials, including several high-profile matters for the NHL, NFL and the NBA.
+In the litigation area, Mr. Keyte has advised on cases involving alleged price-fixing, monopolization, litigated mergers, financial services, intellectual property licensing and other alleged restraints of trade and class actions.
+In addition, he has led or played significant roles in a number of sports-related litigations and trials, including high-profile matters for the NHL, NFL and the NBA.
 He played a key role in the NHL’s successful litigation against MSG as well as in an attempt, through bankruptcy, to relocate the Phoenix Coyotes over the NHL’s objection.
 Mr. Keyte represented the NHL in a class action litigation involving the live broadcast of NHL games, leading a team that defeated a damages class by excluding the plaintiffs’ economic model after a three-day hearing.
-He also played an instrumental role in the NFL’s successful jury verdict in a billion-dollar case brought by the Oakland Raiders in California state court.
+He also played an instrumental trial role in the NFL’s successful jury verdict in a billion-dollar case brought by the Oakland Raiders in California state court.
 Mr. Keyte led a team representing the Professional Rodeo Cowboys Association (PRCA) in a monopolization case brought by the Elite Rodeo Association, defeating a request for a preliminary injunction against the PRCA’s bylaws that limited membership in the association.

-In the area of general antitrust counseling, Mr. Keyte advises numerous clients on compliance with basic antitrust statutes, including issues relating to competitor collaborations, unilateral conduct and distribution.
-He also counsels a number of clients on intellectual property matters with antitrust implications.
+Mr. Keyte counsels clients on general antitrust matters, including compliance with basic antitrust statutes, issues relating to competitor collaborations, unilateral conduct and distribution.
+He also advises on intellectual property matters with antitrust implications.

-Mr. Keyte was appointed by the Antitrust Section of the American Bar Association to chair the Trade, Sports and Professional Associations Committee.
+Mr. Keyte is the Director of the Fordham Competition Law Institute (FCLI) and is the past chair of the Trade, Sports and Professional Associations Committee.
 He also is an adjunct professor at Fordham Law School, teaching comparative antitrust law.
-A frequent contributor to the Antitrust Law Journal and Antitrust Magazine on a variety of topics, including merger analysis, market definition and conduct-related issues.
-Mr. Keyte is a former senior editor of the Antitrust Law Journal and a former editor of Antitrust Magazine.
-In 2012, he won the Institute of Competition Law’s Antitrust Academic Article Readers Award for “‘Tally Ho!’: UPP and the 2010 Horizontal Merger Guidelines.”
+A frequent contributor to the Antitrust Law Journal and Antitrust Magazine, he is a former senior editor of the Antitrust Law Journal and a current editor of Antitrust Magazine.
+He also authors a monthly antitrust column for the New York Law Journal.
 Mr. Keyte repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, which has described him as a “brilliant” antitrust lawyer and a “bulldog in the courtroom.”
 In addition, he is listed in The International Who’s Who of Competition Lawyers & Economists 2014, Who’s Who Legal: Competition 2015 and the 2016 Competition and Antitrust Expert Guide.

 J.D., Loyola Law School, 1986 (Law Review)